codesections-personal/codesections/content/projects/codesections-website.md

 This is the CSS style for the site.
 A few notes:

 First, some people would consider it poor practice to inline all the CSS as I have instead of linking to an external file with the css.
 Linking to an external file has several advantages that make it much more widely used:

 <ul><li>It is more maintainable.
+Different
-Different pages on the site can all link to the same css file, which means that changing formatting for a particular element only requires changing the single css file.
+pages on the site can all link to the same css file, which means that changing formatting for a particular element only requires changing the single css file.
 In contrast, if I want to change, say, the color of the navigation bar, then I have to change that piece of css in all my files.</li>

-<li>It is typically faster for repeat visitors (or people who visit the site more than once).
+<li>It is typically faster for repeat visitors
+(or people who visit the site more than once).
 Once someone has downloaded the css for the first time, the css file will be cached locally, and they won't need to request it from the server.
 This means that subsequent requests will be able to load the local resource, which is faster.</li>

 <li>It allows resources to be downloaded in parallel.
 Modern browsers can download multiple files at the same time, which means that the browser can download something else while it is downloading the first css file (such as an image or other css file).
 In contrast, with inline css, the browser won't start downloading any resources until it has fully downloaded and parsed the html file.</li>

 So, given all those arguments, why did I decide to inline the css for this page?
 A few reasons.
 First of all, most of those arguments only apply to this site very slightly (if at all).
-This site is small enough that editing multiple files isn't much of a burden, and I'm prioritizing speed and simplicity so much that each page of this site fits into the initial 14kb TCP request--so my speed penalty for repeat visitors for inline css is minimal (at most ~20ms, even on very slow systems).
+This site is small enough that editing multiple files isn't much of a burden [EDIT: and is now done with a Static Site Generator, eliminating the need to edit multiple files], and I'm prioritizing speed and simplicity so much that each page of this site fits into the initial
+14kb TCP request--so my speed penalty for repeat visitors for inline css is minimal (at most
+~20ms, even on very slow systems).

 There are also a few advantages to inlining my css.
 Most importantly, it reduces load time for first-time visitors.
 You only get one chance to make a first impression, and I want this it to be a fast one.
 Inlining all css (and keeping the page size below 14kb) means that we can load the page in a single round-trip from the server--the fastest possible scenario.
 (This isn't true for pages that have images, but most of my pages don't, and even when they do it still reduces the number of requests.)

 Inlining the css also has advantages for my project of making this site as simple as Feynman's radios.
 It lets me have a single source file that I can point to and say, "There it is.
 That file has all you need to know to understand that page on the site".
 And I appreciate that simplicity.

 Second, the css is written with the BEM (Block-Element-Modifier) methodology.
-See getbem.com/ //TODO expand on this.
+See getbem.com
       </ul></pre>
     </div>